Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

 \subsection{Improving Performance of Pre-Trained Classifiers}

-Improving the performance of pre-trained classifiers by turning them from non-robust into provably robust ones is desired to maintain their confidentiality, integrity, or availability.
+Improving the performance of pre-trained classifiers by turning them from non-robust into provably robust ones is desired to maintain their confidentiality, integrity, and availability.
 For example, it might be beneficial to public vision API providers and users.
-In their work towards achieving this, Salman, Hadi, et al. \cite{b20} apply randomized smoothing to pre-trained classifiers by attaching a denoiser before the pre-trained model.
-Intuitively, they remove the Gaussian noise added in the randomized smoothing, unlike traditional methods that focus on increasing the quality of images.
-They train the denoiser with a modified loss function, which, instead of using the usual MSE, uses cross-entropy loss to train the combined denoiser and pre-trained classifier architecture, keeping the pre-trained classifiers' weights frozen.
-This process also increases the classification accuracy.
-The methodology can be extended for other $l_p$ cases by simply changing the noise used during training to a noise sampled from the distribution corresponding to the specific $l_p$ case.
-Denoised smoothing can be applied to both white and black box settings, making it the state-of-the-art approach to defending pre-trained classifiers.
-Sheikholeslami, Fatemeh, et al. \cite{b57} challenge the low natural accuracy of this state-of-the-art approach and contribute further to the methodology by Salman, Hadi, et al. \cite{b20} by augmenting the joint system with a “rejector” and exploiting adaptive sample rejection, i.e., intentionally abstain from providing a prediction.
-The reject class is used, through Monte Carlo (MC) sampling, to reject noisy samples whose prediction is inconsistent with the prediction of the clean sample.
-This approach to preventing misclassified examples in the non-rejected classes has substantially improved the natural accuracy and the certification radius for computationally inexpensive denoisers.
-They achieve considerably better accuracy with their rejection methodology on CIFAR10 with both DnCNN-based denoising and MemNet-based denoising \cite{b114,b115}.
-Lee, Kyungmin, and Seyoon Oh. \cite{b49} also improve on previous works \cite{b20,b57} by introducing an improved score-based architecture for denoisers instead of classification loss, however, faced challenges concerning the novelty of their work and the possibility that the proposed method might exacerbate the weakness of randomized smoothing (i.e., slow prediction), especially in high-dimensions.
-Hence, while they produced higher certified accuracy of ResNet-110 on CIFAR-10 at various $l_2$ radii compared to previous works \cite{b1,b20}, they failed to achieve similar improvements in certified accuracy of ResNet-50 on ImageNet, indicating that their method seems to be effective for low-resolution images only.
+In their work towards achieving this, \cite{b20} apply randomized smoothing to pre-trained classifiers by attaching a denoiser before the pre-trained model.
+Their methodology increases the classification accuracy and can be extended for other $l_p$ cases by simply changing the noise used during training to a noise sampled from the distribution corresponding to the specific $l_p$ case.
+Denoised smoothing can be applied to both white and black box settings, making it the state-of-the-art approach to defending pre-trained classifiers. \cite{b57} challenge the low natural accuracy of this state-of-the-art approach and contribute further to the methodology by \cite{b20} by augmenting the joint system with a “rejector” and exploiting adaptive sample rejection, i.e., intentionally abstain from providing a prediction.
+Their approach has substantially improved the natural accuracy and the certification radius for computationally inexpensive denoisers.
+They achieve considerably better accuracy with their rejection methodology on CIFAR10 with both DnCNN-based denoising and MemNet-based denoising (\cite{b114} and \cite{b115}). \cite{b49} also improved on previous works (\cite{b20} and \cite{b57}) by introducing an improved score-based architecture for denoisers instead of classification loss, however, faced challenges concerning the novelty of their work and the possibility that the proposed method might exacerbate the weakness of randomized smoothing (i.e., slow prediction), especially in high-dimensions.
+Hence, while they produced higher certified accuracy of ResNet-110 on CIFAR-10 at various $l_2$ radii compared to previous works (\cite{b1} and \cite{b20}), they failed to achieve similar improvements in certified accuracy of ResNet-50 on ImageNet, indicating that their method seems to be effective for low-resolution images only.
 While the work so far in this domain seems somewhat promising, there remains scope for future research to further improve the certified accuracy of high-dimensional datasets with increasing $\sigma$ ($\sigma$ as defined in section I, subsection C).